DevriX/Easy-Image-Gallery/readme.txt

 == Changelog ==

 = 1.4.0 =
-* Release date - September 25, 2019
+* Release date - January 7, 2020
 * Introduced "add to post" button in the gallery metabox for inserting shortcodes;
 * Gutenberg compatibility - adding Easy Image Gallery Gutenberg block;
 * "_blank" target for the image is added when the gallery is without lightbox, thus improving UX;
 * Fancybox upgraded to v.3.5.7;
 * Adding caption to the image for fancybox;
-* Change the classes of the plugin with prefixes
+* Change the classes of the plugin with prefixes;
 * Fixing large image size on a href click (PrettyPhoto);
 * Fixing Fatal error on WP version 4.9.8;
 * Fixing a couple of font references where not pointing to the right folder in blocks.style.build.css;